mbknor/ddslConfigWriter/README.md

     /path-to-play/play clean stage

-run it on different port:
+run it on different port (on this machine or any other machine):

     target/start -Dhttp.port=9001